orbitdb/field-manual/01 Tutorial/01_Basics.md

 })
 ```

 You will see something like the following as an output: `/orbitdb/zdpuB3VvBJHqYCocN4utQrpBseHou88mq2DLh7bUkWviBQSE3/pieces`.
-This is the id, or **address** of this database.
+This is the id, or **address** (technically a multiaddress) of this database.
+It's important for you to _know_ this, but also to understand what it is.

+The first bit, `/orbitdb`, is the protocol.
+It tells you that this address is an OrbitDB address.
+The last bit, `pieces` is simply the name you provided.

+It's the second, or middle, part `zdpuB3VvBJHqYCocN4utQrpBseHou88mq2DLh7bUkWviBQSE3` that is the most interesting.
+This value comes from the combining three pieces of data, and then hashing them:
+1. The **access control list** of the database
+2. The **type** of the database
+3. The **name** of the database

+> *Note:* Misunderstanding OrbitDB addressing can lead to some very unexpected - sometimes hilarious, sometimes disastrous outcomes.
+Read more in Part 2 to learn more.

 ### What just happened?

-Your code created a new database, of type "docstore", writable only by you.
+Your code created a local OrbitDB database, of type "docstore", writable only by you.

 * The `options` defines the paramaters for the database we are about to create.
   * `accessController: { write: [orbitdb.identity.publicKey] }` defines the ACL, or "Access Control List".
 In this instance